sidhu90989/WARGO/EcoRideConnect/DATABASE_SETUP.md

-# EcoRide Database Setup
+# WARGO Database Setup

-This guide will help you set up the database for your EcoRide application.
+This guide will help you set up the database for your WARGO application.

 ## Quick Start